 Many Americans increased their health coverage during the COVID-19 pandemic in response to growing cases and deaths.
-In fact, a recent analysis of national trends in Medicaid services released in the prior week grew by 16.7 million people or 23.4 percent since the start of the COVID-19 pandemic.
+A recent analysis of national trends in Medicaid services released in the prior week grew by 16.7 million people, or 23.4 percent, since the start of the COVID-19 pandemic.

 This means that Americans may have been spending money on healthcare unnecessarily, prompted by the alarming growth in COVID-19 death data.

 Additionally, the number of fully vaccinated people increased in response to the erroneous number of new cases.
-This means that the number of people who experienced adverse side effects as a result of vaccination also increased.
+This means that the number of people who experienced adverse side effects due to vaccination also increased.

 If you or your loved one has been a victim of negligence or intentional harm, you may be eligible to receive compensation.
-We can’t assure you will be able to sue the CDC or the pharmaceutical companies who provide them with agency heads, we can help you obtain compensation to cover your testing, medical expenses, lost wages, and more in other types of cases.
+We can’t assure you that you will be able to sue the CDC or the pharmaceutical companies who provide them with agency heads.
+We can help you obtain compensation to cover your testing, medical expenses, lost wages, and more in other types of cases.

-For example, if a drug maker conceals or hides evidence its drugs have more side effects than disclosed, it is possible to sue them for making bad drugs, etc. The only way you will know is by getting a free consultation with a personal injury lawyer, and forming an attorney-client relationship.
+For example, if a drug maker conceals or hides evidence its drugs have more side effects than disclosed, it is possible to sue them for making harmful drugs, etc. You will only know by getting a free consultation with a personal injury lawyer and forming an attorney-client relationship.